-Bolshoi Festival of Russian Music
+Bolshoi Festival of Russian music 2018

-The Bolshoi Festival of Russian Music was founded by internationally renowned film director Emir Kusturica in 2013.
+The festival was launched by famous Serbian film director Emir Kustirica, in 2013.
 Gazprom Neft is the general sponsor of the festival.

 The Bolshoi Festival is one of the flagship projects of the Gazprom Neft “Home Towns” corporate social responsibility (CSR) programme.

 Music gives us the opportunity to escape limitations, and feel genuine freedom.
 This independence of spirit is, for the fourth year running, filling Mokra Gora.